The following information concerns a program which is currently in its pilot phase. Some information is subject to change.

-A workstation maintenance window is a scheduled period of time in which Information Services will distribute patches, software updates, and perform other remote maintenance on College-owned computers.
+A workstation maintenance window is a scheduled period of time in which Library & Information Technology Services will distribute patches, software updates, and perform other remote maintenance on College-owned computers.

 Please note that public classroom and lab environments will be updated, but that timing and power options may vary.

 Why is this a good thing?

 This scheduled maintenance replaces current Apple and Windows update cycles, which currently often interrupt work and require reboots at inconvenient times.
 It also allows Support Services to test updates before they are released on campus, protecting Bryn Mawr computers from occasional bad or problematic updates.
 We can also adjust power settings to conserve College resources in a systemic way.

 In the long term, we will also be able to apply updates and upgrades to some commonly used software automatically and without inconvenience to community members.

 Since all the machines will be at a current patch level, support of these machines becomes a simpler and more straightforward process.
 This means that problems can be resolved in a more timely fashion, and in many cases, the problem can be prevented from occurring in the first place.

 When would this maintenance window occur, and for how long?

 In order to interrupt the workstation’s normal function as little as possible, the maintenance window is scheduled to occur during off-hours, likely between 12:30 AM and 8:30 AM, and will typically occur 2-3 times a month.
 The window will be up to 8 hours long, but not every computer may be receiving updates simultaneously.
 Each computer will normally be receiving updates for no more than one to two hours.

 What will I actually see if I’m at my computer?